bevyengine/rfcs/rfcs/80-curve-trait.md

 ---

-Next up is `reparametrize`, one of the most important API methods:
+Next up is `reparametrize`, another of the most important API methods:
 ```rust
 /// Create a new [`Curve`] whose parameter space is related to the parameter space of this curve
 /// by `f`.
 For each time `t`, the sample from the new curve at time `t` is the sample from